Advice > Consulting

 6. Other (7%)

 It's a good idea to prepare thoughtful responses to each of these questions ahead of your interviews.
-This is a great way to prepare and can also be an opportunity to do some self-reflection on your career.
+This guide to behavioral interview questions will help you do that.

 Next, we'll dive into case interviews, the signature recruitment tool of the consulting industry.